outofmbufs/python-pdp11-emulator/README.md

     python3 pdptests.py -p

-By default it measures 1 million MOV R1,R0 instructions.
+By default it measures, using the timeit module, 1 million MOV R1,R0 instructions (repeated 50 times, reporting the best result).
 On a 2022 Macbook Air (M2) this takes about 25 seconds (speed dependent on python version).
 It will show something like:

     % python3 pdptests.py -p
     Instruction ['010100'] took 481.5 nsecs